kevafong/git-lesson/README.md

-# Git lesseon
+# Git Lesson

-This leson covers the basics of using git for version control.
+This lesson covers the basics of using git for version control.

 This lesson is for the first day of the MSSE Bootcamp.